celo-org/docs/blog/04-03-2023-interact-with-smart-contract-on-celo-using-ethersjs/interact-with-smart-contract-on-celo-using-ethersjs.md

 - We will make use of Typescript, so it is expected that you have experience working with Typescript and Javascript.

-- You should be familiar with using hardhat for developing smart contract.
+- You should be familiar with using hardhat for developing smart contracts.
 Refer to **[example tutorial](https://docs.celo.org/blog/tutorials/getting-started-on-celo-with-hardhat)** to get started.

-- An account created on Celo's Alfajores.
-You don't have to run a node for yourself as Alfajores helps a lot in this regard.
+- An account was created on Celo's Alfajores.
+You don't have to run a node for yourself as Alfajores provides us with a public node.

 ## Requirements​